ten-protocol/go-ten/design/fast_finality.md

   current implementation (which assumes one enclave per host, and vice-versa)
 * _Having a single node that is restored from backup_: Recovery would be much slower in this approach, as a governance action would be required to whitelist the new sequencer attestation in the management contract.
-Recovery of the latest light batches would also be dependent on requesting them from network peers, which would be more complicated than recovering them from specific, sequencer-operator controlled nodes
+Recovery of the latest light batches (those not contained in the backup) would also be dependent on requesting them from network peers, which would be more complicated than recovering them from specific, sequencer-operator controlled nodes.
+  Finally, this approach is more difficult operationally (creation, storage and recreation from backups)

 ## Future work